weberam2/SimpleDotFiles/README.md

 # Purpose

-Sometimes I find keeping a proper `.dotfile` repo a little tedious, when all I want is a resource for some simple configuration of things like `tmux`, `vim`, etc.
+Sometimes I find keeping a proper `.dotfile` repo a little tedious, when all I want is a resource for some simple configuration of things like `tmux`, `vim`, `zsh`, etc.

-The files do not start with `.` so you will have to rename them
+# Install

+Simply copy/paste the install.sh file, `chmod +x install.sh` and run it: `./install.sh`